agigibairyn/git-demo/README.md

 # git-demo
-learning how to use git
+I want to learn how to use git